kevinyswong/kevinyswong.github.io/index.md

 can we not laugh at ourselves!
-These are any number of the scenarios we may very well find ourselves in: someone with a rifle walks into a store and starts firing, someone sidles up behind you with a kitchen knife, or you're walking and a a car that passed by suddenly stops behind you and someone jumps out and charges at you with an axe.
-Where are our surgeons and professors?
-History repeats itelf: the news flashes the breaking headlines, people signal the fashionable politics, and it is erased, we forgotten under a quiet headstone as the rest of the country returns to its unhassled business—let's pay lip service, mope for two seconds, and continue about our ordinary day!—who cares about some Asian?
+These are any number of the scenarios we may very well find ourselves in: someone with a rifle walks into a store and starts firing, someone sidles up behind you with a kitchen knife, or you're walking and a car that passes by suddenly stops behind you and someone jumps out, charging at you with an axe.
+Where are our surgeons and professors then?
+History repeats
+itelf: the news flashes the breaking headlines, people signal the fashionable politics, and it is erased all too soon, we forgotten under a quiet headstone as the rest of the country returns to its unhassled business—let's pay lip service, mope for two seconds, and continue about our ordinary day!—who cares about some Asian?
 To my fellow Asians who remain meek from the ancestral culture,